Greenheart/swipeforfuture.com/CONTRIBUTING.md

 This project consists of the following parts:

-- `web` - The core game module.
+- `/web` - The core game module.
-- `shared` - Shared TypeScript definitions that describe the structure of game content.
+- `/shared` - Shared TypeScript definitions that describe the structure of game content.
-- `content` - The development tools used to create scenarios.
+- `/content` - The development tools used to create scenarios.

 ### 1. Setup your local environment